jojoglory123/zhengxw.github.io/README.md

 #### Technical Skills: Statistical Modeling • Machine Learning • Deep Learning • A/B Testing • Python • R • SQL • AWS • Analytical Chemistry

 ## About
 Hello!
 I am Zhengxin"Jason" Wang, a Ph.D. candidate in Statistics at Clemson University, expecting to graduate in May 2024.
-My research focuses on medical image analysis, employing a combination of statistical modeling and machine/deep learning methodologies.
 My academic journey has equipped me with strong programming and data analytical skills.
 I am currently aspiring to a career in data science or machine learning, where I can apply these skills to contribute to finding solutions to big, difficult, and impactful problems.

 In addition to my statistical expertise, I hold a Master's degree in Analytical Chemistry, which has provided me with foundational knowledge and practical experience in gas chromatography-mass spectrometry (GC-MS) and medical imaging techniques such as fMRI, PET, and EEG.
 This diverse skill set offers me a distinct edge, particularly in opportunities within the healthcare or pharmaceutical industries, while I remain open to exploring a wide range of roles where my comprehensive expertise can be applied effectively.